 One of the best parts of the trip was visiting Benedictine houses all across France and Italy.
 I stayed at famous places like Mont St. Michel, Solemses and Fleury where the relics of St. Benedict are preserved.
 I visited Subiaco and Monte Cassino where St Benedict lived and worked.
 I also stopped at more out of the way monasteries.
 They were high in the Alps, on an island at Venice, in the centre of Rome and by the Sea of Galilee.

 At each monastery I was given a warm welcome in the true Benedictine tradition of hospitality.
 As I stayed with the monks I got firsthand experience of their simple, balanced, and dignified lifestyle.
 Many people regard monks as extremists, but I learned to see things in a different way.
 Here was a group of men who decided to live together to pursue a life of prayer, study, and work.
-They weren’t the ones who were insane.
+They were not the ones who were insane.
 Instead their quiet sanity made the usual race for money and power seem crazed and crazy.

 St. Benedict is celebrated as not only the father of Western monasticism, but because he is patron of Europe and thus the Father of Western Civilisation.
 Benedict is patron of Europe because his monasteries helped to preserve the ancient Greek and Roman culture after the empire crumbled.
 Benedict’s disciples founded monasteries that became centers of classical learning throughout the Middle Ages.
 The monasteries also became the hubs of health care, justice and the arts.
 Benedict’s rule fostered a primitive form of democracy in an age of tyranny.
 The rule also established the foundation for a modern understanding of human rights because in the community each person was treated with intrinsic respect and honour.
 Benedict’s monasteries promoted hard work, gracious manners, self-discipline, and self-respect.
 The monks taught that these ordinary virtues were part of the call to holiness.
 Benedict’s civilized communities remind us that personal virtue is vital for a civilisation of decency, order, and peaceful prosperity.